magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 Still, she persisted.
 Equation by equation, ratio by ratio, she pressed herself into the shape of a perfect student.
 Until, one afternoon, the numbers blurred, and through the open door of the hall came a sound that jarred her concentration—laughter.
 Loud, unrestrained, entirely at odds with the quiet discipline of the lecture.

 When class ended, her steps should have taken her to the library.
-Instead, as though nudged by some invisible current, they drifted—hesitant, reluctant, yet curious—toward the room at the end of the hall, where that laughter lived: The Improv Club.
+Instead, as though nudged by some invisible current, they drifted—hesitant, reluctant, yet curious—toward the room at the end of the hall, where that laughter lived: **The Improv Club**.

 ## First Encounter